Toto Looks for a House: Plot

-In an post-war period Italy, the problem for every citizen is to find a comfortable place to live.
+In a post-war period Italy, the problem for every citizen is to find a comfortable place to live.
 Beniamino Lomacchio (Totò) is one of the many people without a home and, together with his family, he has been living in a school.
 He cannot live there much longer, though, because school re-opens in September.
 Beniamino is a poor clerk and does not know what to do; he just hopes he'll find a comfortable apartment with a landlord who doesn't ask for too much rent.

 One day, however, Beniamino finds a place to move into: a cemetery caretaker's house.
 Not all the family is convinced it's a great idea.
 They stay there for a short while, fleeing when they think they see a ghost.
 After leaving the house, Beniamino finds another job at the studio of an artist.
 But even here the family Lomacchio will not agree with Beniamino.
 They then find a large apartment.
 But they've been cheated; the apartment has already been rented out to another family.
 Eventually, even after staying in the Colosseum, Beniamino is in a car accident.
 He has finally found a home: a psychiatric hospital.